concourse/rfcs/031-set-pipeline-step/proposal.md

 # Open Questions

+* Should we prevent pipelines configured via a `set_pipeline` step from being updated manually through `fly set-pipeline`?

+  Or should we emit a warning?

 * `set_pipeline: self`

   Currently, the `foo` in `set_pipeline: foo` is the name of a pipeline to set.